 The assessment center provides scheduled testing services for admission for certain programs in the Health Sciences Division.
-The Admission Assessment (A2) test is required for admission to the Radiologic Technology Program.
-The Test of Essential Academic Skills version 5 (TEAS) is required for admissions to the Associate Degree Nursing and Practical Nursing Programs.
-Interested persons should refer to the Health Sciences Division webpage at www.suscc. edu for complete information and instructions on the application process for health sciences programs.
+The ACT National or the ACT Residual test is required for admission to the Associate Degree Nursing, Practical Nursing, and the Radiologic Technology programs.
+Interested persons should refer to the Health Sciences Division webpage at www.suscc.edu for complete information and instructions on the application process for health sciences programs.